 Stetson University’s Writing Program is a significant facet of the Stetson education.
 As a vital part of the general education curriculum, writing holds first place on the list of Stetson’s learning outcomes; as a critical part of the learning process across the curriculum, writing skills are taught and reinforced in many courses.
 The Writing Program further fosters the full development of essential communication skills - including purpose, disciplinary awareness, and information literacy - by encouraging a writing-rich academic environment throughout the curriculum, strengthening faculty engagement in writing-enriched courses and assignments, and supporting students in their efforts.

-Beginning with the First Year Seminar, opportunities for developing strong writing skills continue through many undergraduate courses and in the interdisciplinary Junior Seminar.
-By graduation, Stetson University students have encountered a range of writing experiences meant to challenge and inspire them to learn the writing and communication skills necessary for life-long learning, which Stetson has articulated in its learning outcome statement:
+Beginning with the First Year Seminar, opportunities for developing strong writing skills continue through many undergraduate courses and culminate in the cross-disciplinary Junior Seminar and the senior demonstration of superior learning.
+By graduation, Stetson University students have encountered a range of writing experiences meant to challenge and inspire them to learn the writing and communication skills necessary for life-long learning.

 To help students become stronger writers, the Stetson University Writing Center, housed in the duPont Ball Library, offers tutoring hours every week during the semester and during much of the summer.
 Trained peer tutors assist student writers in all phases of their writing projects.
 During these one-on-one sessions, tutors work with students to think critically about their writing processes and effectively use rhetorical strategies.